xpl/stacktracey/README.md

 2. Excludes locations marked with the `isThirdParty` flag (library calls)
 3. Excludes locations marked with a `// @hide` comment (user defined exclusion)
 4. Merges repeated lines (via the `.mergeRepeatedLines`)

+You can customize its behavior by overriding the `isClean (entry, index)` predicate.

 ## Custom `isThirdParty` Predicate